 On the other hand, similarly to the case using the actual traffic matrices, the gradual reconfiguration using the traffic matrix estimated by the additional equation method can reconfigure an adequate VNT whose maximum utilization is under T_H .
 This is because the additional equation method can reduce the estimation errors as it progresses through the stages.
-In the gradual reconfiguration, if the TE method cannot reconfigure the sufficient VNT due to estimation errors, the VNT is reconfigured again at the next stage and the results of the reconfigurations are used as the additional equation.
-Thus, the increase of the accuracy of the additional equation method continues regardless of the topology, until the VNT and routes satisfy the objective of the TE method and become fixed.
+In the gradual reconfiguration, if the TE method cannot reconfigure the VNT sufficiently due to estimation errors, the VNT is reconfigured again at the next stage and the results from the reconfigurations are used as additional information.
+Thus, the estimation accuracy of the additional equation method continues to increase regardless of the topology, until the VNT and routes satisfy the objective of the TE method and become stable.